victor-alexandre/AnimeList-generator/README.md

 This is a little project that I am doing in Javafx for my OOP class.

-It basically will works in the following way: user types some data(anime name, seasons, score), the program will get this data and convert into a table in an HTML file.
+It basically will works in the following way: user types some data(anime name, seasons, score), the program will get these data and convert into a table in an HTML file.

 You just have to download and run the AnimeList-generator.jar file here https://github.com/victor-alexandre/AnimeList-generator/tree/master/out/artifacts/AnimeList_generator_jar